tomgp/FT-workshop-EX1/readme.md

  * __Prerequisit:__ An idea of what Git is.
  * __Prerequisit:__ The GitHub desktop client ( [download the GitHub desktop client](https://desktop.github.com/) )

- * __Outcome:__ After doing this excercise you should ahve a good idea of how go back to earlier versions of your code allowing you to make changes with confidence that you're not going to irrevocably screw up all the stuff you've already got working.
+ * __Outcome:__ After doing this excercise you should have a good idea of how go back to earlier versions of your code allowing you to make changes with confidence that you're not going to irrevocably screw up all the stuff you've already got working.

 ---
 #Reverting changes with Git